-E-Scooter : What is the maximum incline an E-Scooter can handle?
+E-Scooter : What is the maximum gradient an E-Scooter can handle?

-E-Scooter : What is the maximum incline an E-Scooter can handle?
+E-Scooter : What is the maximum gradient an E-Scooter can handle?

-In a nutshell: Gradeability is one of the most important factors in determining an e-scooter’s suitability for everyday use.
-Percentage figures provide a rough guide—but they’re only meaningful if you understand them properly.
+In a nutshell: Climbing ability is one of the most important factors in determining an e-scooter’s suitability for everyday use.
+Percentage figures provide a general guide—but they’re only meaningful if you interpret them correctly.

-For more information on power output, check out our E-Scooter performance E-Scooter .
+For more information on power output, see our E-Scooter performance E-Scooter .

 What does "grade" mean for e-scooters?